 - zest of 1 lemon

-- Heat cream, caster sugar, milk, lavender and lemon zest in a saucepan on medium-low till it comes to a slow boil.
+- Heat cream, 2 tbsp caster sugar, milk, lavender and lemon zest in a saucepan on medium-low till it comes to a slow boil.
 Remove from heat and keep covered for 15-20 min.
 Strain out lavender.

 - Whisk in the lavender-lemon infused cream gradually.
 Return to heat and bring to a boil.
 Keep stirring.